-For events beginning on Saturday (MLK and President’s Day weekends), our usual plan is to complete your round robin by Sunday afternoon with the consolation games and semi-finals on Sunday (ice permitting).
+For events beginning on Saturday (MLK and President’s Day weekends), we complete round robin play by Sunday afternoon with the consolation games and semi-finals late Sunday (ice permitting).
 Monday is generally reserved for finals and sometimes consolation games.
-If you have requested a scheduling consideration that doesn’t fit within the previous scheduling description like attending an NHL game on Saturday night, your team will likely be asked to play the game to be played at that time on Friday.
-See the schedule section below for an explanation of special considerations.
+If you have requested a scheduling consideration that doesn’t fit within the previous scheduling description like attending an NHL game, your team will likely be asked to play games on Friday.
+See the schedule section below for of special considerations.

-Schedules will be e-mailed to the team contact(s), no later than the Friday proceeding the event.
-Our experience indicates that having a single contact per team tends to avoid confusion.
-However, we prefer to have the e-mail address for both the manager and head coach in the event there is a problem with one e-mail.
-Parents should address their concerns to one of these contacts.
+Draft schedules will be e-mailed to the team contact(s), no later than the Friday proceeding the event.
+However, we prefer parents address their concerns to one of their team contacts.

-Special considerations, (i.e. coaches behind the bench for multiple teams, wishing to attend a college or pro game the weekend of your tournament, or any other request) outside the realm of the tournament you plan to attend should be in writing in the comment section of your application.
-Sending an e-mail or calling and telling a staff member is playing with fate.
-Any special requests should be discussed in detail at least six weeks prior to your tournament to ensure our understanding and your satisfaction.
+Special considerations, (i.e. coaches multiple teams, wishing to attend a college or pro game , or any other request) outside the realm of the tournament you plan to attend should be in writing in the comment section of your application.
+Any special considerations must be sent to firstname.lastname@example.org and a response of “Approved” must be received to confirm our request.

 Please provide a team itinerary as soon as it is available.
 Our tournament coordinators will work closely with your team contact to ensure that your games are scheduled with your arrival and departure dates and times in mind.